Mirza Mahdi al-Shirazi: Early life

 He was born in the city of Karbala to the prominent religious Shirazi family.
-His father was Mirza Habibullah al-Shirazi, and his mother was Radhiya Golshan-Shirazi (daughter of Muhib Ali Golshan-Shirazi).
+His father was Mirza Habibullah Shirazi, and his mother was Radhiya Golshan-Shirazi (daughter of Muhib Ali Golshan-Shirazi).
 Mirza Mahdi is the fourth of eight children.
 His eldest brother, Muhammd-Sadiq, died young.
-The remaining two of his brothers were also clerics; his older brother, Abdullah al-Shirazi (grandfather of Ali al-Sistani's wife; also known as al-Tawasuli), and younger brother, Jafar al-Shirazi.
-His elder sister, Um Moosa, was married to his cousin, senior cleric, Abd al-Hadi al-Shirazi.
+The remaining two of his brothers were also clerics; his older brother, Abdullah Shirazi (grandfather of Ali Sistani's wife; also known as Tawasuli), and younger brother, Jafar Shirazi.
+His elder sister, Um Moosa, was married to his cousin, senior cleric, Abd al-Hadi Shirazi.

-Mirza Mahdi began his religious education at a very early age, carrying out his introductory studies in Karbala, under his brother, Abdullah al-Tawasuli, Sayyid Husayn Khayr al-Din and Sayyid Muhammad-Hassan Agha Mir al-Qazwini.
+Mirza Mahdi began his religious education at a very early age, carrying out his introductory studies in Karbala, under his brother, Abdullah Tawasuli, Sayyid Husayn Khayr al-Din and Sayyid Muhammad-Hassan Agha Mir Qazwini.
 After his father, Mirza Habibullah died in 1902, he moved to Najaf, to study under the two greats, Akhund Khurasani and Muhammad-Kadhim Yazdi.
-He then travelled to Samarra with his family, to study in its seminary - under his maternal uncle, Mirza Muhammad-Taqi al-Shirazi and Hasan al-Sadr - which the former was managing at the time.
+He then travelled to Samarra with his family, to study in its seminary - under his maternal uncle, Mirza Muhammad-Taqi Shirazi and Hasan al-Sadr - which the former was managing at the time.

 During the siege of Kut, Mirza Mahdi travelled to Kadhimiya, with his uncle Mirza Taqi, who feared that Samarra could end up like Kut, and that way many from the religious sphere would die.
 They remained in Kadhimiya for approximately a year and a half, living a life of dire poverty, until they returned to Karbala, where Mirza Taqi, was preparing to lead the Iraqi revolt against the British administration.
 He remained in Karbala, and played an active supporting role with his uncle in the Iraqi revolt, until his uncle was poisoned in 1920.

-After the death of his uncle, he moved back to Najaf, to resume his religious education, and studied under his first cousin once removed, Mirza Ali Agha al-Shirazi, as well as al-Muhaqiq al-Naini and al-Muhaqiq al-Iraqi.
+After the death of his uncle, he moved back to Najaf, to resume his religious education, and studied under his first cousin once removed, Mirza Ali Agha Shirazi, as well as Muhaqiq Naini and Muhaqiq Iraqi.

 Return to Karbala

 In 1935, senior cleric Hossein Tabatabaei Qomi was exiled from Iran, by Muhammed Reza Shah.
 So Qomi emigrated to Karbala, and sent a request for Mirza Mahdi to return to Karbala, so that he may join him in his quest to revive its seminary, to which Mirza Mahdi accepted and returned to his birthplace.
 After the death of Qomi in 1947, Mirza Mahdi became the head of the seminary of Karbala, and its most senior jurist.
-This was also solidified further, with the death of notable cleric, Muhammad-Hadi al-Khurasani in 1949.
+This was also solidified further, with the death of notable cleric, Muhammad-Hadi Khurasani in 1949.